tale-toul/Harbor/ansible/Readme.md

         enabled: True
 ...
 ```
-The first play is executed against all hosts defined in the inventory.
+This play is executed against all hosts defined in the inventory.

 All tasks have to be run as root (become=true).